CSCPadova/rewind_gramophone/README.md

 ## Description

-This repository contains the source code of a web application that simulates a gramophone using the Web Audio API.
+This repository contains the source code of a web application that virtualizes a gramophone using the Web Audio API.
-The project has also been developed using web technologies such as: PHP, HTML5, CSS3 and jQuery.
+The project also uses web technologies such as: PHP, HTML5, CSS3 and jQuery.
 This project provides the following features:

 *  **Audio playback**:  you can play a track simply with the gramophone interface, you just need to load the disc from the track loader and play it by clicking on the gramophone handle placed in the left side;